 Salt and freshly ground black pepper to taste

 1. Preheat oven to 200°c/ 390°f.
 Spread cubed bread onto baking sheet in a single layer.
 Place in oven and bake for 8 minutes.
 Remove and let cool, set aside.

 2. Meanwhile, in a large pot on high heat, add butter and sausage.
 Fry sausage breaking up large chunks, until slightly

 3. Lower heat.
 Add onions, carrot, celery, chestnuts and apples.
 Add balsamic to deglaze pan.
 Stirring constantly to prevent sticking and burning.

 4. Add stock, paprika, garlic powder and adjust salt and pepper to taste.
 Cook on low for 10 minutes, uncovered.

 5. Turn off heat.
 Add bread, cranberries, collard greens and parsley.
 Stir to incorporate.

 6. Tip into a 9x12 inch baking dish.
-Place in a pre-heated oven of 200°c/ 390°f.
-Bake for approximatly 20 mins. or until top is golden brown.
+Place in a preheated oven of 200°c/ 390°f.
+Bake for approximately 20 mins. or until top is golden brown.
 Serve warm.